PrakharSrivastav/saga/readme.md

 # Saga pattern

+Implementation for the example in the blog post : [Microservices : SAGA orchestration pattern](https://www.prakharsrivastav.com/posts/saga-orchestration-in-microservices/)

 Sage pattern is a way to maintain transactions across micro-services.
 In this example, we create a command driven orchestrator that orchestrates the order placement process for a food delivery service.